Yatheesh-Nagella/yatheesh-portfolio/DOCS/ARCHITECTURE.md

-# OneLedger Architecture
+# OneLibro Architecture

-This document describes the system architecture, design patterns, and technical decisions behind OneLedger.
+This document describes the system architecture, design patterns, and technical decisions behind OneLibro.

 ## Table of Contents